 Step 2: Prepare the Crust

-Wipe the inside of a 10-inch springform pan with a paper towel dipped in the melted butter.
-Mix well the remaining butter with the crumbs, 1/4 cup of the sugar, and a pinch of salt in a bowl.
+Wipe the inside of a ten-inch springform pan with a paper towel dipped in the melted butter.
+In a bowl, mix well the remaining butter with the crumbs, the quarter cup of sugar, and the pinch of salt.
 Press the crumb mixture into the bottom and slightly up the sides of the pan, packing it tightly and evenly.

 No springform pan?
-If you prefer to use an aluminum cake pan instead of the springform pan, that’s fine too.
+If you prefer to use a cake pan instead of the springform pan, that’s fine too.
 You won’t need to wrap it in foil (step 6), but make sure you grease it well with the unsalted butter.

 Are you gluten-free?
 To make this recipe gluten-free, I used Schar Honeygrams in the 5.6-ounce boxes.
 It took 5 packs of 6 crackers each to make 2-1/2 cups of crumbs.